forestryio/novela-hugo-starter/README.md

 ![Forestry user interface](images/novela-forestry.png)

-This project has been pre-configured to work with [Forestry](https://forestry.io), just import your repository ✨.
+This starter is ready to be imported into [Forestry](https://forestry.io)  ✨.

-Any changes you make will be commited back to the repo, and deployed if you're using Netlify.
+Any changes you save in the CMS will be commited back to your Git repository.

-## Deployment and hosting with Netlify
+## Deploy on Netlify

-Import your site in [Netlify](https://netlify.com)
+Import your repository in [Netlify](https://netlify.com)

 1. Create a new site in Netlify and import your repository.
 2. Set the build command to: `hugo --gc --minify`